kaiwanyawit-chawankul/homework-moodeng/Excercise/Day04/consumer/README.md

 com.datastax.oss.driver.api.core.servererrors.InvalidQueryException: Cannot execute this query as it might involve data filtering and thus may have unpredictable performance.
 If you want to execute this query despite the performance unpredictability, use ALLOW FILTERING

+because this is not PK....try using PK

+scalapb.json4s.JsonFormatException: Expected an array for repeated field data of MouseEvent